 When we look around construction job-sites, we see the diversity of our workforce.
-According to 2019 data from the Bureau of Labor Statistics, 30.4 percent of workers in construction are Hispanic or Latino.
-This is great news, considering how often I hear from GCs that they appreciate their Hispanic and Latino employees because they genuinely want to work.
+According to 2021 data from the Bureau of Labor Statistics, 32.6 percent of workers in construction are Hispanic or Latino.
+This is great news, considering how often we hear from GCs that they appreciate their Hispanic and Latino employees because they genuinely want to work.
 Even if these workers don’t have a strong background in the trade, they bring an excellent work ethic.

 Unfortunately, according to the National Institute for Occupational Safety and Health (NIOSH) and the American Society of Safety Engineers (ASSE), young Hispanic workers working for small construction trades are the most vulnerable to on-the-job injuries and fatalities.
 This means that as you consider your job-site safety culture, particular attention should be paid to Hispanic and Latino workers.

 As an employer, you may notice that your Hispanic and Latino employees are putting themselves at unnecessary risk by not following the safety regulations you have outlined.
 Most likely this is because of cultural and communication gaps.
 Bridging these gaps is critical to your safety culture, but where do you start?